DDD Academy

 • Granularity integration drivers

-• Analyzing tradeoffs
+• Analysing tradeoffs

 • Hands-on exercises: Determining service granularity